 Day 5: Matsumoto

-Following an authentic Japanese-style breakfast – a nutritious mix of grilled fish, miso soup, tofu, rice, and pickles! - you then head by local train to Matsumoto.
+Breakfast is an authentic Japanese-style – a nutritious mix of grilled fish, miso soup, tofu, rice, and pickles!
+You then head by local train to Matsumoto.
 Surrounded by snow-covered mountains, Matsumoto is a home to the impressive Matsumoto Castle.
 It is Japan’s oldest wooden castle and one of the nation’s four castles designated as National Treasures.
 Still in impeccable original condition, you will have the chance to explore its wooden interior and climb to the top of its distinctive black-and-white turret.

 After visiting the Matsumoto Castle, we stroll around the lovely alpine city and stay overnight.